davidsmakerworks/activity-board/README.md

 ## Requirements
 - Python 3.6 or later
-- PyGame 1.9.4post1 or later (PyGame 2 may not work on Raspberry Pi)
+- Pygame 1.9.4post1 or later (pygame 2 may not work on Raspberry Pi)

 ## Instructions
 Edit the file `activities.txt` (unless a different file is specified in configuration) with your desired activity choices.
 Use a back quote (`) to indicate a new line.